Company Registration in Switzerland: Step-by-Step (2026)

 • Tax registration: Corporate income tax and capital tax at cantonal and federal level

-• VAT: Mandatory registration if turnover exceeds CHF 100,000
+• VAT: Mandatory registration if turnover exceeds CHF 100,000 (see our VAT registration guide)

 • Social insurance: AHV/IV/EO contributions for all employees and directors receiving compensation